kvalge/bibliotheca-angular/README.md

 For version control is used GitHub.
 IntelliJ IDEA task integration with GitHub is used to create task log.
 Integrated Bootstrap v3.4.1.
-Some functionalities are working only with Moesif Origin & CORS Changer 0.4.7 extension added to Chrome.

 ## Structure and done functionalities
 layout: for header and footer.